joelnewswanger/Autonomous-Vehicles-Projects/Behavioral-Cloning/README.md

 #### Creation of the Training Set & Training Process

 To capture good driving behavior, I first recorded one lap in both directions on track 1 using center lane driving.
-In addition I gathered data on track 2 to enable better generalization.

-I finally randomly shuffled the data set and put 20% of the data into a validation set.
+I randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 I used a callback to the epoch with the best validation score.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.